Last updated: Oct, 2020

 In preparing to explain time dilation, the initial assumption is that two people side by side each experience now at the same time and that their awareness of such is locked in.
 Then, when these individuals are separated and set off on journeys at different speeds, their clocks change rate independently – one faster than the other – but there awareness of the same present moment remains steadfast.
 That demands a universal standard for 'now'; a fixed point in time.
 A universal clock, so to speak.

-(A kettle normally takes two minutes to boil, but on her ship it takes ten.)
+(A kettle normally takes two minutes to boil, but on her ship @9/10ths c, it takes seven).
+They can't have their cake and eat it.

 Whereas, if our two individuals start off together and have their own independent awareness of the present moment which, at that time happen to coincide with each other, then on departure at different velocities their clocks change rate accordingly – taking their 'now' moments with them.
 And everything on board our astronaut's ship would run at its true capacity.